Karthik-Shenoy/CS_Fundamentals/LowLevelDesign/DesignPatterns/Behavioural_Patterns/README.md

 - When implementing the state pattern in c++, only the initial state will have default constructor, (and a setter)
 - `Future work :` We can model the payment timeout on a seperate thread, and cancel the processing if some one tries to enter in between processing

+## Command Pattern
+- encapsulate all the data about the request between sender and reciever, into a `standalone object`
+- this allows to pass the requests as ?method arguments?, delay and queue them, this also makes it easy to support `undoable opeerations`
+- main idea is seperation of concerns, The `UI layer` must solely be responsible for rendering GUI, and all the logic/calculations should be handled at the `logic layer`